orkes-io/docs/docs/reference-docs/operators/switch.md

 | decisionCases | A map of the possible switch cases.
 The keys are the possible outputs of the evaluated expression, and the values are the list of tasks to be executed in each case.    | Required. |
 | defaultCase   | The default branch.
 Contains the list of tasks to be executed when no matching value is found in the decision cases.                               | Optional. |

-## Task definition
+## Task configuration

-This is the JSON schema for a Switch task definition.
+This is the task configuration for a Switch task.

 <Tabs>
 <TabItem value="value-param" label="value-param">